Subsquares in random Latin rectangles: Introduction

-An immediate corollary of \tref{t:main} is the following result, which resolves a conjecture of McKay and Wanless~\cite{manysubsq} from 1999.
+We also show that $\E_3(k,n)=O(k/n)$.
+An immediate corollary of \tref{t:main} is the following result, proving a conjecture of Divoux, Kelly, Kennedy and Sidhu~\cite{subsqrandom}, which generalises a conjecture by McKay and Wanless~\cite{manysubsq}.

-\begin{cor} With probability $1-o(1)$, a random Latin square of order $n$ has no proper subsquare of order $4$ or more. \end{cor}
+\begin{cor} With probability $1-O(1/n)$, a random $k \times n$ Latin rectangle has no proper subsquare of order $4$ or more. \end{cor}

 The structure of this paper is as follows.
-In \sref{s:back} we discuss some of the literature regarding subsquares in random Latin squares, as well as giving some definitions which we require to prove \tref{t:main}.
-We prove \tref{t:main} in \sref{s:main}, and in \sref{s:subsq3} we show that $\E_3(n)=O(1)$.
+In \sref{s:back} we discuss some of the literature regarding subsquares in random Latin squares and rectangles, as well as giving some definitions which we require to prove \tref{t:main}.
+We prove \tref{t:main} in \sref{s:main}, and in \sref{s:subsq3} we show that $\E_3(k, n)=O(k/n)$ and $\mathbb{E}_2(k,n)=(1/2+o(1))\binom{k}{2}$ for all $k\le n$.